- Contractor Resources

 If you’re thinking about stepping away from contracting through your limited company for a period of time, or you’re concerned about your IR35 status, working under an umbrella company could be the ideal solution.
 As part of many of our packages, we include margin free umbrella employment as standard, allowing you to seamlessly switch between limited and umbrella.

 If you currently work through your own limited company, switching from an intermediary to an umbrella is easy and there are just a few steps involved:

 Depending on your circumstances and the length of time you intend to step away will influence what you do with your company.
 If you only plan to work under an umbrella company for a short period of time, making your company dormant may be the best solution.
 On the other hand, if you’re looking for a new way of working, there are other options available, such as dissolution.

-Find out more about your options in our guide.
+Find out more about your options in our guide to company closure.

 Many contractors are looking to make the switch to an umbrella company to avoid the risk of their end-hirers deeming their contract as inside IR35.